abrudz/QuadRS/README.md

 This is the input document – the data which is to be modified.
 Leave this blank for programs that produce output without input.

 ### Arguments
 Options for ⎕R and ⎕S,  using `⍠` (see [documentation for Variant](http://help.dyalog.com/16.0/Content/Language/Primitive%20Operators/Variant.htm)), but in a shortened form only.
-The short forms correspond following full forms when using Dyalog APL:
+The short forms correspond to the following full forms when using ⎕R and ⎕S in Dyalog APL:

 | Short | Full syntax  | | Short | Full syntax  | |Short | Full syntax |  | Short | Full syntax |
 | ----: | ------------ | --- | ----: | ------- | --- | ----: | ---------- | --- | ----: | ------------|